Bernie McGill is the author of two novels and one short story collection.

 She has written audio scripts for heritage projects and stage scripts for theatre.

 Bernie was born in Lavey in County Derry in Northern Ireland.
 She studied English and Italian at Queen’s University, Belfast and graduated with a Masters degree in Irish Writing.
-She has written for the theatre (The Weather Watchers, The Haunting of Helena Blunden), the novel, The Butterfly Cabinet and a short story collection, Sleepwalkers.
-Her new novel, The Watch House, will be published by Tinder Press in 2017.
+She has written for the theatre (The Weather Watchers, The Haunting of Helena Blunden), the novels, The Watch House and The Butterfly Cabinet and a short story collection, Sleepwalkers.
 Her short fiction has been nominated for numerous awards and in 2008 she won the Zoetrope:All-Story Short Fiction Award in the US.
+Her work has been anthologised in award-winning collections The Long Gaze Back, The Glass Shore and in Female Lines.
 She is a recipient of the Arts Council of Northern Ireland’s inaugural ACES (Artists’ Career Enhancement Scheme) Award in association with the Seamus Heaney Centre at Queen’s University, Belfast.
 She lives in Portstewart in Northern Ireland with her family and works as a Creative Writing facilitator.
 She offers One-to-one Mentoring via the Irish Writers’ Centre and is available for school visits via Poetry Ireland’s Writers in Schools Programme.
 For more information on how to apply go to the Writers in Schools Page.